Froxcey/Place2023/README.md

 2. Install [this](https://github.com/Froxcey/Place2023/raw/master/placeAzzy.user.js)
 3. Go [here](https://reddit.com/r/place)

-> ❗ Important
-> Don't leave the tab in background, leave it in a dedicated window (the window can be in background).
+> ❗ Important: Don't leave the tab in background, leave it in a dedicated window (the window can be in background).
 Reddit unloads the website to save resources when the tab is in background, and it can interrupt the bot.

 ## Projects